 Diligence on the part of the contractor, and proper supervision by the (supervising) Foreman during construction and the property manager during occupancy is a fundamental for mitigation.
 Wastes should be reduced to the minimum as this will save on costs and at the same time preventing environmental pollution.
-The operators during both the construction and operational phases should exercise diligence in all activities to ensure environmental sustainability.
+Te operators during both the construction and operational phases should exercise diligence in all activities to ensure environmental sustainability.
+Depending on what use the commercial premises may be put under, some of them may require to be subjected to the EIA process.